 The proposed master plan is consistent with the Southeast Orlando Sector Plan GMP policies, including Future Land Use Element Goal 4, Policy 2.4.4, and associated objectives and policies.
 The overall purpose of these policies is to create a sustainable development pattern in the southeast sector by requiring development, though-out the planning process, to be in compliance, including related standards.

-The One Nona Plaza PD, will have the Urban Village and Conservation future land use designations.
+Located within the Pioneer Project PD, the subject site has the Urban Village and Conservation, future land use designations.
 Per Policy 2.4.4, this designation encompasses traditional neighborhood design (TND) planning practices, which serve to support a mixture of land uses, promote multimodal development options, ensure a jobs-housing balance, enhance environmentally sensitive areas, as well as, provide housing opportunities and adopt traditional building practices.
-The Conservation designation is established for the purpose of protection and preservation of environmentally sensitive lands.
-Implements the GMP Land Use Policies 1.1.6 and 2.3.1 as well as, Goal 1 of the Conservation Element.

-Subarea Policies S.40.6 and S.40.14 are also part of the subject property.
-Subarea Policy S.40.6 relates to creating an area of transition from rural to urban uses based on recommended densities/intensities, properties should be zoned Planned Development (PD) and the development should be consistent with the standards included on the policy, the subject property complies with this subarea policy.
-Subarea S.40.14 stated the maximum development capacity of the area, and the proposed development is in conformance.
-In general, the proposed development conforms with the Urban Village and the Conservation future land use designations.
+The Conservation designation is established for the purpose of protection and preservation of environmentally sensitive lands and implements the GMP Land Use Policies 1.1.6 and 2.3.1 as well as, Goal 1 of the Conservation Element.
+Subarea Policies S.40.6 and S.40.13 are also part of the subject property.
+Subarea S.40.13 stated the maximum development capacity of the area, and the proposed development is in conformance.
+Subarea Policy S.40.6 relates to creating an area of transition from rural to urban uses based on recommended densities/intensities, properties should be zoned Planned Development (PD) and the development should be consistent with the standards included on the policy.
+The subject property complies with this subarea policy as it is part of a larger PD, that contains mixed uses at the densities/intensities recommended by the policy.
+In general, the proposed development conforms with the Urban Village and Conservation future land use designations.

 Conformance with the Land Development Code (LDC) LDC Chapter 68 establishes the guidelines and principles of development within the Southeast Orlando Sector Plan, which serve to create a balance and sustainable community.
-The subject property is within a Mixed Use Center Land Use Category, specifically, designated as a "Village Center" and a portion is within the Residential Neighborhood area, a medium to low density residential designation.
-The LDC, Section 68.200 (a) (2) define it as: "Village Center/Urban Transit Center (VC/UTC) district shall be developed as important destinations for each Residential Neighborhood, providing a variety of shops, services, restaurants, and civic facilities that serve the needs of the surrounding neighborhoods."
-The One Nona Plaza Planned Development includes a maximum development program of 282 multifamily dwelling units, and 5% of green space.
-The required mixture of uses for the site was waived as part of the PD analysis, based on the need for housing in the area and the provision of affordable housing units, see associated staff report (case:ZON2022-10022).
-The multifamily residential development is an allowed use on the Village Center (LDC, Figure 68-C).
-Within the residential neighborhood designated area, no dwelling units were approved, just the amenities, with the purpose of having a transition from the Lake to the Village Center area.
-This project is consistent with the requirements of the LDC Chapter 68, and with the approved Planned Development.
+Within the Pioneer Planned Development the property is within a Mixed Use Center Land Use Category, specifically, designated as a "Village Center", our LDC, Section 68.200 (a) (2) define it as: "Village Center/Urban Transit Center (VC/UTC) district shall be developed as important destinations for each Residential Neighborhood, providing a variety of shops, services, restaurants, and civic facilities that serve the needs of the surrounding neighborhoods."
+The Pioneer's Planned Development includes a maximum development program of 526 multifamily dwelling units, 194,000 sq. ft. of commercial/retail, 50,000 sq. ft. of office, and 35,000 sq. ft. of public/civic uses.
+As a multifamily residential development located on Phase II and an allowed use on the Village Center (LDC, Figure 68-C), this project is consistent with the requirements of the LDC Chapter 68, and consistent with the approved PD as it provides the minimum land required for each use within the Village Center designation.